swallow-tanager-1600

 Vocalization

-The vocalization of the swallow tanager is a series of high-pitched, melodious whistles that are often described as sweet and flute-like.
-The song is typically made up of short, clear notes that are repeated in a rapid and rhythmic pattern.
+The vocalization of the Swallow Tanager is a series of high-pitched, melodious whistles that are often described as sweet and flute-like.
+The song is made up of short, clear notes that are repeated in a rapid and rhythmic pattern.
 The call is often used to communicate with other members of the species and to establish territory boundaries.